mfryc/OurLibrary/README.txt

 TEST THE APPLICATION
 ====================

-0. Run the our_library.sql and our_library_security.sql script in MySQL Workbench before running the application.
+0. Run the our_library.sql script in MySQL Workbench before running the application.

 1. Run the Spring Boot application: OurLibraryApplication.java